our Demonstration of Sustainability

 We demonstrate our commitment to the sustainable prosperity of Nova Scotia through the way we do business each and every day; ensuring that people and the planet are emphasized above and beyond profit.
 Our entire business is built on driving a movement toward a way of doing business that emphasizes stewardship of the environment and fair treatment of stakeholders (from clients to employees).

 Operating as a Community Interest Company

 In April 2017, CGS became Nova Scotia’s first Community Interest Company (CIC) under the Community Interest Company Act.
 Operating as a CIC requires annual reporting on community impact, and a commitment to invest a minimum of 60% of surplus profit into a cause that will further a social mission in the region.
-60% of CGS net income is reinvested into growing the social enterprise ecosystem in Nova Scotia via investments in the Social Enterprise Network of Nova Scotia, an organization that works tirelessly to support businesses operating with a social or environmental mission in the province, and to measure their success more holistically.
+60% of CGS net income is reinvested into growing the social enterprise ecosystem in Nova Scotia via our work as the Secretariat of the Social Enterprise Network of Nova Scotia, a non-profit member-led society that works tirelessly to support businesses operating with a social, cultural or environmental mission in the province.

 Being the Region’s first B-Corp

 CGS was the first B-Corp certified company in Atlantic Canada.
 B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
 A recent Harvard Business Review article described B Corporations as follows: